 The two most common ways to assess your weight and measure health risks related to your weight are:

 BMI is calculated using height and weight.
-You and your health care provider can use your BMI to estimate how much body fat you have.
+You and your provider can use your BMI to estimate how much body fat you have.

 Your waist measurement is another way to estimate how much body fat you have.
 Extra weight around your middle or stomach area increases your risk for type 2 diabetes, heart disease, and stroke.
 People with "apple-shaped" bodies (meaning they tend to store fat around their waist and have a slim lower body) also have an increased risk for these diseases.